You have left your motorcycle out in the rain. Or you are just plain hesitant to ride your motorcycle out there in the rain.

 So, investing in a bike cover is well worth it.

-If your motorcycle is exposed to rain specially when you were riding, the most sensitive part susceptible to rusting is the motorcycle chain.
+If your motorcycle is exposed to rain especially when you are riding, the most sensitive part susceptible to rusting is the motorcycle chain.

-This is because while riding, its not just the rain but muddy particles will also get entangled in the chain and sprockets.
+This is because while riding, it’s not just the rain but muddy particles also get entangled in the chain and sprockets.

 If your motorcycle chain is dry, then the chain can rust within a week or two if left unchecked.

-That’s why it is important to keep the chain lubricated specially during monsoon or rainy seasons.
+That’s why it is important to keep the chain lubricated, especially during monsoon or rainy seasons.

 This might actually sound strange because we are asking you to clean the motorcycle with water to remove the effects of rainy water.